-Looking back at my time through the ETAD program, I find myself quite different than when I entered.
+Looking back at my time working in education, I find myself quite different than when I entered.
 Even in the last few months, my viewpoints and philosophy has changed.
 Prior to my current role as a teacher coach working specifically in educational technology, I had a very difficult time applying and seeing the relevance of a lot of my graduate studies learning in the classroom.
 I always struggled with how my learning would improve my students’ learning experiences.
 However, now that I find myself in a new role, this struggle of relevance has completely changed.
 All of a sudden, nearly everything covered through my ETAD coursework is relevant.

 In the classroom, I find reflection and feedback the most valuable tool I can provide my students.
 I don’t care about marks and numbers to represent learning, but I do care about giving students the tools to improve themselves.
 Learning doesn’t end.
 Even though our schools call for us to have definite start and end points, we can’t confine every student within those boundaries and expect them to thrive.
 As my role as a teacher coach, I find myself able to really apply this philosophy.
 Luckily, the teachers that I work with are looking to improve themselves, want that meaningful feedback, and allow me to push them reflect deeply and challenge their practices in an attempt to strengthen them.